A second VHS antenna seems an odd thing to require in the Chicago Yacht Club Race to Mackinac.

 Until you think about it.
 The Mac is not a Saturday sail out of Belmont Harbor and back.
-It’s 333 statute miles from Chicago to Mackinac Island, Mich.
+It’s 333 statute miles from Chicago to Mackinac Island, Michigan.

-The 110th sailing of the world’s oldest freshwater distance race begins this afternoon with the cruising sections.
+The 110th sailing of the world’s oldest freshwater distance race begins Friday afternoon with the cruising sections.
 The racing sections set sail Saturday.

-Snyder will be sailing hi 30th Mac; Nancy, her 29th.
+Snyder will be sailing his 30th Mac; Nancy, her 29th.
 They are the sixth married couple to be Island Goats (25 Macs or more).
 Nancy was the 14th woman.
-They have been to the podium 14 times in the T10 section and won eight.
+They have been to the podium 14 times in the T10 section and won eight

 They have a storage locker for some of it.
 They have a cooler for food, though they mostly use prepackaged food.
 A stove is required, but it’s mostly used for making hot water.